GREEN MOUNTAIN PROJECT

 16MM FILM BY TORI LAWRENCE & CO.

 A collaboration between filmmaker Tori Lawrence and dancers Emily Climer, Ellie Goudie-Averill, and Marie Lynn Haas.
 Together they create site specific works by developing improvisational scores for the dancers, musicians, and the camera.
-They have been shooting movement-driven footage on 16mm film in and around the landscapes of Rochester, Vermont since the summer of 2018.
+They created movement-driven footage on 16mm film in and around the landscapes of Rochester, Vermont in the the summer of 2018 and 2019.

 COLLABORATORS